Faculty

 PhD in Earth Sciences, University of Florence

-After obtaining his doctorate Riccardo Avanzinelli carried out research in Italy and the UK, including 4 years at the University of Bristol as a Marie Curie Research Fellow and Research Assistant (2006-2010), before returning to the University of Florence in 2010 as a “Rientro dei Cervelli” Fellow.
-In 2009 he won the “Bianchi” Price, awarded by the Italian Society of Mineralogy and Petrology (SIMP) for the best young scientists in the field of mineralogy and petrology and was a member of the Directive Board of the Italian Association of Volcanology (AIV) from 2014 to 2018.
-He has taught Petrology and Petrography at the Earth Sciences Department of the University of Florence since 2013.
+In 2009 Riccardo Avanzinelli won the “Bianchi” Price awarded to leading young scientists in the field of mineralogy and petrology and was a member of the Directive Board of the Italian Association of Volcanology (AIV) from 2014 to 2018.
+He teaches Petrology and Petrography at the University of Florence.
 He specializes in the geochemical and isotopic study of volcanic rocks to understand the different geological processes explaining the occurrence and eruptive behavior of volcanoes worldwide and the evolution of the earth’s mantle.
 His recent research also includes the application of petrological, geochemical, and isotopic analyses in other fields such as cosmochemistry and archaeology.

 Dorothea Barrett